-Stinkbugs are true bugs, which means they are members of the Hemiptera family.
-The word Hemiptera comes the Greek for half-wing.
-The front half of their wings are hard and the back half are soft.
-Stinkbugs can be recognized easily because of their flattened, boxy, shield-shaped body and tiny scent gland openings near where their shoulder blades would be if they were human.
-The Green Stinkbug (Acrosternum hilare) is bright green with red, orange or yellow edges.
+Stink bugs are true bugs, which means they are members of Hemiptera.
+The word Hemiptera comes from the Greek for half-wing.
+The front half of their wings are hard and the back half is soft.
+Stink bugs can be recognized easily because of their flattened, boxy, shield-shaped body and tiny scent gland openings near where their shoulder blades would be if they were human.
+There are several species of stink bugs in California.
+Here are just a few:

-There are 250 varieties of stinkbugs in the U.S. and 4700 worldwide.
+There are 250 varieties of stink bugs in the U.S. and 4700 worldwide.
 They can be brown or green.
-Stinkbugs eat seeds, grain, fruit, vegetables, ornamental plants, legumes, weeds and tree leaves.
-They can also transmit tomato bacterial spot with piercing mouthparts.
-Unfortunately, insecticides don't seem to have an effect.
+Stink bugs eat seeds, grain, fruit, vegetables, ornamental plants, legumes, weeds and tree leaves.
+They can also transmit tomato bacterial spot with their piercing mouthparts.
+Unfortunately, insecticides are ineffective against stink bugs.

 I was surprised to see my containerized tomatoes starting to look like apple dolls.
 You know, those wrinkled up faces made out of withered apples ~ certainly not very appetizing!

 When a plant is severely root bound, it may be necessary to cut the ring formation to encourage outward growth.
 To do this, use a sharp knife and cut vertical lines up the side of the root ball in several places.
 You only need to go in an inch or so.
 Using your fingers, pull the bottom roots outward as you place the plant in new soil.

 Be sure to water well and your plants will grow new roots to support delicious above-ground growth!